 Barbara Sommerville and David Gee, smell researchers from the University of Leeds in England, observed that smelling one another’s hands or faces is a nearly universal human greeting.
 This is no accident, as hands and faces are the two most accessible concentrations of scent glands on the human body other than the ears.

-The Perfumers At Alpha Aromatics
+The Master Perfumers Of Alpha Aromatics

 We’re a pioneer in the field of international fragrance manufacture with more than seventy years of operation under our very fragrant belt.
 Our perfume masters create and supply scents for some of the most respected brands in the world today.
 Scented creations are used in a myriad of ways that include: some of the finest perfumes, personal care products such as soaps and shampoos, natural and organic fragrances, candles, diffusers, odor neutralizers and more.
 Their fragrances are painstakingly developed, created layer by layer by utilizing the most innovative and sustainable technologies available.
 These professionals enrich the environment as well as the daily lives of their clients by providing the most innovative scented products found anywhere on the modern fragrance market.